Ovvertone/life/README.md

 # life
-## My version of Game of Life with some features
+## My version of The Game of Life with some features